 Contact Brent Lawson, State Site Evaluator if you have questions.

 Top of Page

-3. Three (3) references shall be submitted on a form supplied by the Division by persons who have a professional knowledge of the applicant's work, one of which shall be a Licensed Site Evaluator.
+- Three (3) references shall be submitted by persons who have a professional knowledge of the applicant's work, one of which shall be a Licensed Site Evaluator.

-An application fee of twenty-five ($25.00 US) dollars shall be submitted with the application and is non-refundable.
-Checks shall be made payable to Treasurer of State.
+- An application fee of $25.00 dollars shall be submitted with the application and is non-refundable.

 Education or Experience

 1. A graduate from an accredited college or university with an undergraduate degree in engineering, geology, pedology, or similar disciplines.